tobyspark/folk-rnn-webapp/README.md

 After some time, the server should be deployed and the webapp running.

 As before, `vagrant ssh` to log in to the server, and `vagrant provision` to update.
+There is a new option: `vagrant rebuild` is equivalent to `destroy` and `up` but keeps the same IP address.